ibrahimmanzoor111/Vault/README.md

 Download obsidian on google play store or on your PC

+Download the notes vault by going to the green <code> go to local, go to download zip

+Extract the file

-Set the folder M2 CBA notes as your vault
+Set the folder M2 CBA notes as your vault in obsidian

 done